-Elena Sweater Knitting Pattern for Beginners
+Elena V-Neck Sweater Knitting Pattern for Beginners

-The Elena Sweater is an easy knitting pattern crafted with beginners in mind.
+The Elena is an easy sweater knitting pattern crafted with beginners in mind.
 Whether you’re new to knitting or garment making, the Elena is an easy sweater to make.

 This post contains affiliate links, I may earn a fee.
 Read more disclosure policy.

 The Elena Sweater is knit flat, in four pieces: a front panel, back panel and two sleeves.
 Those pieces are then seamed together.
+Since this one is knit in flat pieces and seamed you can use straight needles or a circular needle, as I did.

 More Easy Knitting Patterns